rikakoshimizu1/cifar10-cnn-analysis/README.md

 ## Challenges
  - **Overfitting**: Initial models showed signs of overfitting, where **training accuracy** improved while **validation accuracy** plateaued or worsened.
  - **Model Design**: Determining the optimal number of **convolutional** and **pooling layers** was challenging to avoid underfitting or overfitting.
- - **Hyperparameter Tuning**: Selecting suitable **dropout rates** and layer sizes requred experimentation for improved gerneralization.
+ - **Hyperparameter Tuning**: Selecting suitable **dropout rates** and layer sizes required experimentation for improved generalization.
  - **Class Imbalance in Batches**: Random distribution of images in training batches sometimes resulted in uneven class representation, affecting learning stability.

 ## Analysis and Insights